tvaneerd/isocpp/on_naming.md

 smart-ptr get() is no more "dangerous" than the raw pointer it wraps.
 Whereas optional adds the additional empty state, smart-ptrs don't.
 So `get()` doesn't throw like optional's `value()` does.
 So `get()` isn't "dangerous" (more than the pointer already is) but `get()` is a _different_ warning sign - it is a sign that you are removing some type-safety.
 A `unique_ptr` guarantees you are the only owner, but if the code is littered with `up.get()` everywhere, you start to question that "guarantee".

+#### Be greppable

+'get' is hard to grep.
+Or way too easy - too many results.
+Of course, code analytics and search tools are getting better, and you can search carefully for ".get(" or "get<", etc, but something like "unwrap" is still easier to search for - possibly easier for our _eyes_ as well, as much searching - particularly in code reviews - is just visual, not textual.

 ### Be _Glaringly_ Inconsistent